Meaning of -ig | Babel Free

 ɪɡDefinitions

-forms adjectives from nouns, -y morpheme
+- forms adjectives from nouns, -y

-diminutive suffix, -let feminine, masculine, morpheme, not-mutable
+- diminutive suffix, -let

--ic, Used in chemical nomenclature to name chemical compounds in which a specified chemical element has a higher oxidation number than in the equivalent compound whose name ends in the suffix -us.
-For example asid nitrig (“nitric acid, HNO₃”) has more oxygen atoms per molecule than asid nitrus (“nitrous acid, HNO₂”). morpheme
+- -ic, Used in chemical nomenclature to name chemical compounds in which a specified chemical element has a higher oxidation number than in the equivalent compound whose name ends in the suffix -us.
+For example asid nitrig (“nitric acid, HNO₃”) has more oxygen atoms per molecule than asid nitrus (“nitrous acid, HNO₂”).

 Equivalents